OpenBMB/BMTools/README.md

 7. Add a `readme.md` in your folder containing a brief introduction, contributor information, or anything you want to let others know.

 ## 4. Optimize your tool's prompt
 The functions you wrote will be converted into an interface compatible with the OpenAI plugin.
-The AI models will read the name, description of the tools, and the name, descriptions of the APIs of that tools.
+The AI models will read the name, description of the tools, as well as the name and descriptions of the tools' APIs.
 You can adjust the following aspect to make your API better understood by AI models.

-- (1) `name_for_model` (tells the model what the tool is)
+- (1) `name_for_model` (tell the model what the tool is)
 - (2) `description_for_model` (this will be displayed to the model before the tool is called, and you can include information on how to use the APIs)
 - (3) The function name for each API function, as well as the name in `@tool.get()`.
 It's best if these two names match, as the name plays an important role in the model's API selection.
 - (4) The function's doc string (can suggest to the model whether to use this API or not)